-Shell – Numerical-physical modelling of miscible fluids in pipeline transport #SWI2017
+Shell – Numerical-physical Modeling of Miscible Fluids in Pipeline Transport #SWI2017

-Typical questions that we would like be able to answer are:
+Typical questions that we would like to be able to answer are:

 - What is the concentration of methanol along the pipeline as a function of time and space?

 - How long does it take before the gas originally in place has been removed from the line (i.e. concentration is below a given threshold)?

 The answer to these questions is often addressed with Computational Fluid Dynamics software (see for example the figure below), based on the solution of partial differential equations.
 However, this is computationally demanding and offers limited insight into the main parameters that determine the solution.
 Therefore, in this project, we are interested in simplified analytical or numerical models based on the main physical processes (advection, laminar/turbulent diffusion, gravity currents) that can be used for a quick assessment of pipeline conditions and be used to decide on operating procedures.

 Contour plot of methanol mass fraction during injection into a V-shaped line filled with water.